makers-mark/ZM-Chameleon/README.md

   - Then finally a color picker for the monitor shadow

 - ### Fine Tuning through the Extension Options Page
+  - Change the ZM Background color (not noticible unless using 'transparent borders' in Montage)
   - Alarm Opacity -This changes the opacity of the Alarm State notification flash
   - Alert Opacity -Does the same as above for the Alert State flash
   - Flashing speed for the previous two options, in tenths of seconds